portworx/lcfs/README.md

 ### Layer root directory

 There is another directory under which roots of all layers are placed and called layer root directory.
 This directory also cannot be removed once created.
+This directory is for internal use and creating files in this directory is not allowed.

 ### File handles